 Judging by the online trend of listing the ‘Best Hotels for Foodies’, the modern-day traveller prefers luxuries to go hand-in-hand.
 A wonderful hotel experience is only enhanced by the existence of a quality, onsite restaurant.
 And one that caters to a variety of dietary needs.
 Even the act of featuring vegetarian, vegan, and gluten-free options on your menu is deemed positive.
 It sends a message of health consciousness, inclusivity, and consideration.
 After all, Millennials have the greatest purchasing power in today’s market, and consequentially, are transforming the way we eat.

 Our advice?
 Incorporate food into the guest experience.
 If you have an onsite restaurant, refine your menu, cook to the highest standard, provide room service options, and if you’re thinking of really spicing things up, offer cooking classes or host foodie events.
 Millennials opt for experiences over possessions.
-Combine cooking, dining, and travel (the inherent atmosphere of a hotel) experiences, and you’ve got a recipe for success.
+Combine cooking, dining, and travel experiences, and you’ve got a recipe for success.

 In search of something that appeals to everyone’s tastes?
 Consider adding exquisite meal vouchers to your property website.
 Entice your guests with a luxury dining experience that will have them coming back for more.
 To find out more about The Brand Mix’s bespoke voucher engine, click here.
 To get in contact, click here.